Debaba: 1985–1994: Choc Stars

-In 1985, Choc Stars, one of the most prominent Zairean bands, experienced significant upheaval following the consecutive departure of several key members, including Bozi Boziana, Sedjoka, Monza 1er, and Fifi Mofude, which left Choc Stars' once-powerful vocal lineup severely depleted, with only Ben Nyamabo, Petit Prince, Général Defao, and Djuna Djanana wa Mpanga remaining.
-Debaba was recruited alongside Nzaya Nzayadio and Carlyto Lassa Ndombasi to rejuvenate the band's vocal section.
+In 1985, Choc Stars, one of the most prominent Zairean bands, was experienced significant upheaval after the consecutive departure of several key members, including Bozi Boziana, Sedjoka, Monza 1er, and Fifi Mofude, which left Choc Stars' once-powerful vocal lineup severely depleted, with only Ben Nyamabo, Petit Prince, Général Defao, and Djuna Djanana wa Mpanga remaining.
+Debaba was recruited alongside Nzaya Nzayadio and Carlyto Lassa to rejuvenate the band's vocal section.
 He quickly became the band's standout performer, achieving widespread acclaim for his vocal performances on several hit songs such as "Engombe", "Celio Déclarant", "Futi", "Libala Ya Bosembo", and "Type" (alternately known as "Tati Kondé").
 He also contributed his voice to guitarist Roxy Tshimpaka's "Jardin de mon cœur", Ben Nyamabo's "Riana" and "Kelemani", Djuna Djanana's "Mbuma Elengi", Carlyto Lassa's "Mauvais Souvenir", "Pressé te", "Terminus", and "Mokolo Mosusu", the latter of which was written by Sedjoka.

-Debaba made one of his most notable contributions to Choc Stars in 1987 with the release of his composition "Zikondo" from the eponymous album.
+Debaba made one of his most notable contributions to Choc Stars in 1986 with the release of his composition "Zikondo" from the album Akufa Lobi Akomi Moto.
 The first part included intricate guitar riffs by Roxy Tshimpaka, bass rhythms by Djo Mali, drumbeats by Otis Edjudju, along with vocals from Debaba and backing by Carlyto.
 "Zikondo" garnered positive reception and critical praise, securing notable recognition in Zaire and the Republic of the Congo.
 According to the Agence d'Information d'Afrique Centrale, the song "seduced Congolese music lovers" and helped "enrich the discography of the orchestra Choc Stars".
+In 1988, he released his debut solo LP Sauvetage, which featured the widely recognized single "Abidjan" (revised) and subsequent tracks like "L'amour Du Risque", "Wydeza", "Toli Ya Libala", and the eponymous single.
 While still with Choc Stars, Debaba collaborated with Carlyto, Vincent Dusart, and Nzaya Nzayadio on a 1989 trio album project titled Zaïco (a contraction of Zaïre-Congo).
 He also appeared in Rapha Bounzeki's album Résultat du Dimanche alongside Carlyto that same year.
 However, as the 1990s dawned, Choc Stars started to lose its pace.
 Band members gradually left, and Debaba remained the sole leader, steering the group through challenging times as its conductor and president until his eventual departure in 1994.